Peter G. Aiken – USA TODAY Sports. Pictured: Giancarlo Stanton (right) and Gary Sanchez (left) Credit:

 - Pirates at Giants: 36

 These dang Bay Area teams always ruin the fun, as they almost never have Weather Ratings above 50.
-The total in San Fran has dropped from 8.5 to 8 since opening at BookMaker.
+The total in San Fran has dropped from 8.5 to 8 since opening.

 >> Download The Action Network App to get real-time MLB odds, track your bets and follow all of our experts’ picks.